snackdriven/meh-trics/DEVELOPMENT.md

 ### Connecting Your GitHub Account

 1. Open your app in the **Encore Cloud dashboard**
-2. Navigate to Encore Cloud [Github Integration settings](https://app.encore.cloud/task-habit-mood-tracker-grz2/settings/integrations/github)
+2. Navigate to Encore Cloud [GitHub Integration settings](https://app.encore.cloud/task-habit-mood-tracker-grz2/settings/integrations/github)
 3. Click **Connect Account to GitHub**
 4. Grant access to your repository